CRANIOSACRAL

 THERAPY

-THE ORIGINS OF AYA
+ORIGINS OF THE WORD - AYA

-Aya is believed to originate from that shamanistic language.
-It recurs in a great number of languages, and the meanings are connected with spirituality, goodness and creativity.
+Aya is believed to originate from a shamanistic language spoken all over the world, the meanings connected with spirituality, goodness and creativity.

 In Western African cultures, Aya denotes a fern, and the qualities of elegance, perseverance and endurance.
-It is used to describe people with the same attributes.

 In Arabic sacred literature, it denotes what is miraculous and out of the ordinary.